olwmc/Graveyard/README.md

 and turns it into a csv which can be imported into anki.

 I wrote this program because I was playing around with lisp and I was tired of using the anki editor to make cards when I could just use vim.

+### Cookie editor bookmarklet
+One of the first programs I ever wrote.
+My high school disabled our cookie editors that we were using to get past the web blocker, so I wrote my own.
+Awfully written but I think it's nice to have.
+Weird variable names so that it is *unlikely* to collide with any webpage you run it on.